decentraland/adr/RFC/RFC-14-p2p-adapter.md

 # Non-goals

-- The route representation is not as efficient as it could be, since uses Address (string) as a peer identification.
-This should be possible to improve, by assiging numeric alias for every peer.
+- The route representation is not as efficient as it could be, since it uses `Address` (string) as a peer identification.
+This should be possible to improve, by assigning a numeric alias to every peer.
 However, detailing how to do that is out of the scope of this document, and doesn't change the overall proposed solution.

 # Key dependencies and Open questions